Convergence rates and fluctuations for the Stokes-Brinkman equations as homogenization limit in perforated domains: Proof of probabilistic statements

 \section{Proof of probabilistic statements}

-This section contains the technical part of the proof, the probabilistic estimates stated in Proposition \ref{pro:tau_m} and Lemma \ref{lem:variance.in.balls}.
-The strategy that we will use to estimate all these terms is to expand the square of sums over the holes and then to use independence of the positions of the holes to calculate the expectations, distinguishing between terms where different holes appear and where one or more holes appear more than once.
+This section contains the main technical part of the proof of our main result, the probabilistic estimates stated in Proposition \ref{pro:tau_m} and Lemma \ref{lem:variance.in.balls}.
+The strategy that we will use to estimate all these terms is to expand the square of sums over the particles and then to use independence of the positions of the particles to calculate the expectations, distinguishing between terms where different particles appear and where one or more particles appear more than once.
 Then, it will remain to observe that combinatorially relevant terms cancel and that the remaining terms can be bounded sufficiently well, uniformly in $m$.
 This proof is quite lengthy.
 Indeed, expanding the square will lead to terms with up to $5$ indices, thus giving rise to a huge number of cases that need to be distinguished.

-However, there are only relatively few analytic tools that we will rely on to obtain these cancellations and estimates.
+However, there are only relatively few and basicanalytic tools that we will rely on to obtain these cancellations and estimates.
 These are collected in the following subsection.
 Their proofs are postponed to the appendix.

 Some of those estimates concern expressions that will recurrently appear when we take expectations.
-Indeed, since many of the terms in Lemma \ref{lem:variance.in.balls} contain $L^2$-norms in the holes $B_i$, we will often deal with terms of the form
+Indeed, since many of the terms in Lemma \ref{lem:variance.in.balls} contain $L^2$-norms in the particles $B_i$, we will often deal with terms of the form

 Another term that recurrently appears due to the definitions of $\tilde u_m$ and $\xi_m$ is

 To justify this formal computation one tests the expression with a function $\varphi \in C_c^\infty(\R^3)$ and performs some changes of variables.